Bernie Sanders wants to send 3 free masks to every American

 In a virtual Senate hearing June 30, Sanders asked Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, if he would support an effort to ramp up production of masks and send them to every American.
 “Yes, of course,” Fauci replied.
 “Anything that furthers the use of masks, whether it’s giving out free masks or any other mechanism, I am thoroughly in favor of.”

-Fourteen other Democratic senators have co-sponsored the bill, including Kamala Harris, Elizabeth Warren, and Minority Leader Chuck Schumer, as have 30 Democrats in the House.
+Fourteen other Democratic senators have cosponsored the bill, including Kamala Harris, Elizabeth Warren, and Minority Leader Chuck Schumer, as have 30 Democrats in the House.
 It’s also been endorsed by numerous organizations and unions, including the American Federation of Teachers, the Working Families Party, and the National Postal Mail Handlers Union.

-No Republicans have co-sponsored the bill.
+No Republicans have cosponsored the bill.